kudobuilder/kudo/keps/0035-json-schema-export.md

 #### Additional Types:

 To bring the parameters up to par with JSON-schema, we add these additional types:
-- `boolean` A "true" or "false" value, from the JSON "true" or "false" productions
+- `boolean` A "true" or "false" value, from the JSON "true" or "false" productions.
-- `number` An arbitrary-precision, base-10 decimal number value, from the JSON "number" production
+- `integer` An integral number without any fractional part.
+- `number` Any numeric type, either integers or floating point numbers.

 #### Additional Attributes